q0de/findalocalpro/docs/PRD-neighborhood-demand-engine.md

 **Example insight:**

-> ‚ÄúThis week, ABC Plumbing was recommended 4 times in Naperville threads, usually for emergency drain cleaning.
-We should emphasize same-day drain cleaning in your responses and GBP posts.‚Äù
+> "This week, ABC Plumbing was recommended 4 times in Naperville threads, usually for emergency drain cleaning.
+We should emphasize same-day drain cleaning in your responses and GBP posts."

 ---